DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - Converts a frame into bits for transmission/receiving over the physical connection medium
         - The Physical layer includes electrical specifications, protocols, and standards that allow control of throughput, handling line noise, and a variety of other electrical interface and signaling requirements
         - Network hardware devices that function at layer 1 include 📝NICs, 📝hubs, 📝repeaters, 📝concentrators, 📝amplifiers
+            - 💥**Hub** operates at Layer 1 (Physical Layer): A hub is a simple device that transmits electrical signals to all connected devices.
+It does not understand MAC addresses or any other data beyond the raw physical signals.
+Hubs transmit frames out all interfaces regardless of the source and destination Media Access Control (MAC) address.
         - The physical layer contains wire, fiber, wireless, Binary digITs (BIT), and so on.
         - provides or defines the type of media to be used and defines the representation of data on the medium.
 The physical layer is where messages are transferred to electrical impulses.
         - Know four basic network topologies: